rajnishmsrit/jsserver/notes/system-design/Web SEO.md

+- CornerStone content
+- Semantic HTML
+-
 - ways to analyze
 - how to improve
 - tools